Radha: Literary sources and symbolism

 Jayadeva recites the mantra to Radha Krishna by Manaku.

 Radha is an important goddess in the Vaishnavite traditions of Hinduism.
 Her traits, manifestations, descriptions, and roles vary by region.
-Radha is intrinsic with Krishna.
+Radha is considered inseparable from Krishna.
 In early Indian literature, mentions of her are elusive.
 The traditions that venerate her explain this is because she is the secret treasure hidden within the sacred scriptures.
 During the Bhakti movement era in the sixteenth century, she became more well known as her extraordinary love for Krishna was highlighted.

 Radha's first major appearance in the 12th-century Gita Govinda in Sanskrit by Jayadeva, as well as Nimbarkacharya's philosophical works.
 Thus in the Gita Govinda Krishna speaks to Radha: